-- 65 The University will establish a set of procedures to enable and facilitate the exercise of data subject rights related to:

-- a) Information access.

-- b) Objection to Processing.

-- c) Objection to automated decision-making and profiling.

-- d) Restriction of Processing.

-- e) Data portability.

-- f) Data rectification. - g) Data erasure. - 66 The University will consider requests relating to any of the rights listed above by an individual in accordance with all applicable data protection laws and regulations.
-No administration fee will be charged for considering and/or complying with such a request unless the request is deemed to be unnecessary or excessive in nature. - 67 Data subjects shall have the right to require the University to correct or supplement erroneous, misleading, outdated, or incomplete personal data and are entitled to obtain the following information about their own personal data: - a) The purposes of the collection, processing, use and storage of their personal data. - b) The source(s) of the personal data, if it was not obtained from the data subject; - c) The categories of personal data stored for the data subject. - d) The recipients or categories of recipients to whom the personal data has been or may be transmitted, along with the location of those recipients. - e) The envisaged period of storage for the personal data or the rationale for determining the storage period. - f) The use of any automated decision-making, including profiling. - g) The right of the data subject to: - i.
+- 62 The University will establish a set of procedures to enable and facilitate the exercise of data subject rights related to: - a) Information access. - b) Objection to Processing. - c) Objection to automated decision-making and profiling. - d) Restriction of Processing. - e) Data portability. - f) Data rectification. - g) Data erasure. - 63 The University will consider requests relating to any of the rights listed above by an individual in accordance with all applicable data protection laws and regulations.
+No administration fee will be charged for considering and/or complying with such a request unless the request is deemed to be unnecessary or excessive in nature. - 64 Data subjects shall have the right to require the University to correct or supplement erroneous, misleading, outdated, or incomplete personal data and are entitled to obtain the following information about their own personal data: - a) The purposes of the collection, processing, use and storage of their personal data. - b) The source(s) of the personal data, if it was not obtained from the data subject; - c) The categories of personal data stored for the data subject. - d) The recipients or categories of recipients to whom the personal data has been or may be transmitted, along with the location of those recipients. - e) The envisaged period of storage for the personal data or the rationale for determining the storage period. - f) The use of any automated decision-making, including profiling. - g) The right of the data subject (where applicable) to:

+- i.
 Object to processing of their personal data. - ii.
 Lodge a complaint with the Data Protection Authority (i.e. Information Commissioner's Office). - iii.
 Request rectification or erasure of their personal data. - iv.
-Request restriction of processing of their personal data. - 68 All requests received for access to or rectification of personal data must be made in writing and directed to the Data Protection Officer, who will log each request as it is received.
+Request restriction of processing of their personal data. - 65 .
+It is preferred that requests for access to or rectification of personal data are made in writing however they can also be received verbally or via social media.
+Any member of staff who receives a request is obliged to pass it on to the Data Protection Officer who will log details of the request.
 Appropriate verification must confirm that the requestor is the data subject or their authorised legal representative.
-A response to each request will be provided within 30 days of the receipt of the written request from the data subject. - 69 If the University cannot respond fully to the request within 30 days, the Data Protection Officer shall nevertheless provide the following information to the data subject, or their authorised legal representative within the specified time: - a) An acknowledgement of receipt of the request. - b) Any information located to date. - c) Details of any requested information or modifications which will not be provided to the data subject, the reason(s) for the refusal, and any procedures available for appealing the decision. - d) An estimated date by which any remaining responses will be provided. - e) An estimate of any costs to be paid by the data subject (e.g. where the request is excessive in nature).
+A response to each request will be provided within 30 days of the receipt of the written request from the data subject. - 66 If the University cannot respond fully to the request within 30 days, the Data Protection Officer shall nevertheless provide the following information to the data subject, or their authorised legal representative within the specified time: - a) An acknowledgement of receipt of the request. - b) Any information located to date. - c) Details of any requested information or modifications which will not be provided to the data subject, the reason(s) for the refusal, and any procedures available for appealing the decision. - d) Any remaining responses will be provided within two months of the original end date. - e) An estimate of any costs to be paid by the data subject (e.g. where the request is excessive in nature).

+f)

-- f) The name and contact information of the individual in the University who the data subject should contact for follow up. - 70 It should be noted that situations may arise where providing the information requested by a data subject would disclose personal data about another individual.
+67 It should be noted that situations may arise where providing the information requested by a data subject would disclose personal data about another individual.
 In such cases, information must be redacted or withheld as may be necessary or appropriate to protect that person's rights.